zealtv/notebook/Neurotheology, aliens, and understanding the immaterial.md

 On one hand, brain lesions are able to create very specific hallucinations or delusions, like a familiar persons eyes being distorted, or the straight lines of houses skewed diagonally.   [[note  Oliver Sacks]]

 On the other hand, a significant number of otherwise ordinary people describe unbelievably novel, real, surreal, and unreal experiences complete with a set of esoteric details.

-This set of details shares easily identifiable motifs between individuals and dates back several thousand years back *at least*.
+Repeating themes emerge from different individual's accounts and reports date several thousand years back *at least*.

-Interpreted as devils, aliens, elves, mantids, greys.
+Devils, demons, aliens, elves, mantids, greys.

-As varied as those descriptions are, they still suggests some sort of cultural perceptual layer matching the pattern of some sort of *thing.*
+These varied descriptions, when viewed through their respective cultural and personal interpretation have the clear pattern of some sort of *thing.*

 Like a *super-humanoid*?
 or a *Bizaro-humanoid*?